Stone handling behavior in Balinese long-tailed macaques

 However, there are also differences in the stone handling behavioral patterns performed by Japanese macaques and Balinese long-tailed macaques.
 Amanda Pelletier is exploring such inter-species variation.

 For example, percussive stone handling patterns (e.g., pound stone on stone, pound on surface, lift and drop, tap stone onto body parts) seem to be more frequent and more prevalent in Balinese long-tailed macaques than in Japanese macaques.
+These percussive actions are likely underlain by a foraging motivational system [REPORT]

 Also, it appears that combinatorial actions involving stones and other objects (e.g., wrapping stones inside leaves, or grinding plant materials with stones) are more frequent and more prevalent in Balinese long-tailed macaques than in Japanese macaques.